Apple Watch Now Outsells All Swiss Watch Brands Combined - The Mac Observer

 The Apple Watch outsold the entire Swiss watch industry in 2019.
-A new report by Strategy Analytics found that globally 31 million units of the device shipped that year.
+A new report by Strategy Analytics found that 31 million units of the device shipped globally that year.
 Meanwhile, every Swiss watch brands combined sold only a combined total of 21 million units.

 Apple Watch Overtakes Swiss Watchmakers